 People often come to therapy with many misconceptions about what the therapy experience will be like.
-They picture reclining on a couch, the therapist interpreting dreams, or talking about unconscious conflicts.
+They picture reclining on a couch, and talking at length about their childhood.
 These types of therapy are somewhat outdated.
 Therapy today is a much more active and collaborative process.
 Often it involves learning new skills to managing challenging thoughts, feelings and situations, which might be why some people have described therapy with me as a bit like "taking a class on emotions".

 Cognitive Behavioral Therapy (CBT) is a broad term that refers to treatment protocols that are well supported by research studies.
 Although treatments falling under the umbrella of CBT may vary in their emphasis, the general premise of CBT is that thoughts, feeling, and behaviors are interrelated and that the interaction between these three variables largely influences our day to day perceptions and experiences.

-It is unfortunate that due to the popularity of CBT, many well-intended therapists will say they are "doing CBT" when in fact they are providing some other form of therapy, or focusing solely on cognitions (thoughts) and neglecting the behavioral peice.
+It is unfortunate that due to the popularity of CBT, many well-intended therapists will say they are "doing CBT" when in fact they are providing some other form of therapy, or focusing solely on cognitions (thoughts) and neglecting the behavioral piece.
 For that reason, it is totally appropriate to ask a new, potential therapist about the training they have received in CBT.

 Knowing what CBT is supposed to look like can help you figure out if you're receiving the type of therapy you want.